Board Oversight & Management Accountability for Digital Operational Resilience

 • Consideration of jurisdiction-specific implementations and local regulatory peculiarities

-• Design of an overarching governance architecture that seamlessly integrates DORA requirements into existing compliance frameworks
+• Design of an overarching governance architecture that smoothly integrates DORA requirements into existing compliance frameworks

 • Establishment of common governance structures and processes for overlapping regulatory areas